AHRQ-CDS/AHRQ-CDS-Connect-CQL-SERVICES/README.md

 Since these pilots, CQL Services has also been updated to support FHIR STU3 and FHIR R4.
 The version of FHIR will automatically be detected from the CQL library.

-These prototype services are part of the [CDS Connect](https://cds.ahrq.gov/cdsconnect) project, sponsored by the [Agency for Healthcare Research and Quality](https://www.ahrq.gov/) (AHRQ), and developed under contract with AHRQ by [MITRE's CAMH](https://www.mitre.org/centers/cms-alliances-to-modernize-healthcare/who-we-are) FFRDC.
+These prototype services are part of the [CDS Connect](https://cds.ahrq.gov/cdsconnect) project, sponsored by the [Agency for Healthcare Research and Quality](https://www.ahrq.gov/) (AHRQ), and developed under contract with AHRQ by MITRE's [Health FFRDC](https://www.mitre.org/our-impact/rd-centers/health-ffrdc).

 ## Contributions